imjsjs/JPSchneider/_posts/2017-01-16-Producers-And-Remixers-Org.markdown

 project-date: January 2017
 client: Producers and Remixers Organization
 category: Web Development
-description: The Producers and Remixers Organization aims to bring together music producers from all backgrounds to share knowledge and grow together.
+description: Design and hosting for The Producers and Remixers Organization official website.
+PRO aims to bring together music producers from all backgrounds to share knowledge and grow together.
 See the full site at <a href="http://ProducerOrg.com">ProducerOrg.com</a>

 ---